RehobothYe/AI-Photography-Aesthetic-Vault/README.md

 It transforms visual references into structured aesthetic insights and AI generation prompts.

+## Workflow

+The framework follows a visual translation process:

+Creative idea
+→ Historical and contextual analysis
+→ Photography DNA extraction
+→ Camera, lighting and composition decisions
+→ Cinematic image prompt generation

+The goal is to transform imagination into controllable visual language.

 ## Philosophy

 Great images are not created only by adding objects and details.